yolaijana/SQL_Project_Data_Job_Analysis/README.md

 Here's a breakdown of the results for top paying skills for Data Analysts:

-High Demand for Data Science Libraries & Big Data Skills: Top salaries are commanded by analysts skilled in **Python** libraries **(Pandas, NumPy, PyTorch, TensorFlow)** and big data technologies (NoSQL, Azure), reflecting the industry's high valuation of data processing, machine learning, and cloud computing capabilities.
+High Demand for Data Science Libraries & Big Data Skills: Top salaries are commanded by analysts skilled in **Python** libraries **(Pandas, NumPy, PyTorch, TensorFlow)** and big data technology like (Azure), reflecting the industry's high valuation of data processing, machine learning, and cloud computing capabilities.

 Software Development & Programming Proficiency: Knowledge in programming languages and development tools **(C++, JavaScript, Python)** indicates a lucrative crossover between data analysis and software development, with a premium on skills that enhance data manipulation and application development.

+Also the presentation tools like **powerpoint** is important.

 |Skills	       |Average Salary ($)|